PeterCamilleri/CX16/docs/vm1_am.md

 If all this seems a bit on the complex and cumbersome side, it is.
-Just like dogs walking on two legs, getting the 6502 to run high level languages is not noteworthy in that it does it well.
+Just like dogs walking on two legs, getting the 6502 to run high level languages is not noteworthy that it does it well.
 It is noteworthy that it does is at all!

 [Back to the Top](#virtual-machine-architecture-mark-1)